red-hat-storage/ocs-ci/Docker_files/ocsci_container/README.md

 ### Debug ODF tests
   * In this mode we can develop new tests/code on our local machine and run the local-code via container
+  * DEBUG_NEW_REQUIRES : there is option to reinstall python requirements [by default is False]
   * In this example we added a new test in our local machine `test_new_code.py`:
   ```
   make debug-odf CLUSTER_PATH=~/ClusterPath \